-More and more people are switching out their old light bulbs with LED lights as the prices have come way down.
-If you would like to know the electricity cost comparison between LED bulbs and regular bulbs, read on…
+More and more people are switching out their old light bulbs with LED lights as the prices have dropped significantly.

-The Most Common Regular Old Light Bulb
+The Most Common Regular Old Incandescent Light Bulb

 LED bulbs rated in Lumens rather than Watts

-Today’s LED light bulbs are rated in Lumens (rather than watts) because lumens actually quantify the brightness of the bulb (whereas ‘watts’ just represents the energy consumption – not the light output).
+The brightness level of today’s LED light bulbs are rated in Lumens (rather than watts) because lumens actually quantify the brightness of the bulb (whereas ‘watts’ just represents the energy consumption – not the light output).

-For example, the amount of light (brightness) that’s equivalent to the old 60 watt light bulb is 800 lumens.
+For example, the amount of light (brightness) equivalent to the old 60 watt incandescent light bulb is 800 lumens.
 So when looking for a LED bulb to replace your old 60 watt bulb, look for 800 lumens on the package.

-Lumens versus Watts Light Bulb Comparison
+Lumens vs. Watts Equivalent Light Bulb Comparison

-Replace a 25 watt incandescent bulb with a 250 lumen LED bulb.
+25 watt incandescent bulb | 250 lumen LED bulb.

-Replace a 40 watt incandescent bulb with a 450 lumen LED bulb.
+40 watt incandescent bulb | 450 lumen LED bulb.

-Replace a 60 watt incandescent bulb with a 800 lumen LED bulb.
+60 watt incandescent bulb | 800 lumen LED bulb.

-Replace a 75 watt incandescent bulb with a 1100 lumen LED bulb.
+75 watt incandescent bulb | 1100 lumen LED bulb.

-Replace a 100 watt incandescent bulb with a 1600 lumen LED bulb.
+100 watt incandescent bulb | 1600 lumen LED bulb.

 Note: By far, the least expensive LED bulb is the 800 lumen because of its popularity and subsequent mass production cost benefits.

-Note: Some LED bulbs are dimmable (noted on the label) while others are not, so check your needs.
+Some LED bulbs are dimmable (noted on the label) while others are not, so check your needs.

-Electricity Cost Savings Of LED Light Bulbs
+Electricity Cost Savings Benefits of LED Light Bulbs

 Note: For the sake of cost comparison I am going to use a cost of 20-cents per kilowatt hour, which is probably fairly realistic if you include all of the ‘fees’ that are added with your typical electric usage on your bill.

-If that same home converts to LED bulbs, the monthly electricity cost will reduce to about 3 dollars, a savings of 18 dollars a month, or 216 dollars a year.
+If that same home converts to LED bulbs, the monthly electricity cost will reduce to about 3 dollars, a savings of 18 dollars a month, or 216 dollars a year!

 60 (watts) x 6 (hours) x 10 (bulbs) / 1000 (kwh) x 0.2 (cost per kwh) x 30 (days) = $21.60